 We will continue to refine visiting protocols as we receive on-going direction from The Chief Medical Officer of Health and our Public Health authorities.
-Although still somewhat limited, we are very excited that visiting will be resuming again at our locations.
+Although still somewhat limited, we are very excited that visiting is happening at our locations.
 We know that this has been, and will continue to be a challenging time for everyone and we want to thank you for your understanding, support and cooperation.
 The health, safety and well-being of our clients, residents, staff and family members still remains our number one priority.

 Screening – All staff, contracted workers and visitors are being actively screened, including having their temperature checked prior to entering any of our sites.
 In addition, all staff in our long-term care and congregate settings are screened at the end of each shift.
 We are following all ministry directives for screening and restricting entry to buildings to anyone that screens “positive”.
 This includes anyone that has traveled outside of Ontario in the last 14 days.
 In addition, all residents and clients are screened twice a day for any respiratory symptoms or fever.